suffolklibraries/lgc/content/collections/events/tots-co.md

     content:
       -
         type: text
-        text: 'This course is designed to introduce movement and rhythm to your little ones, whilst using their imagination and having fun.
-We''ll also be using props such as scarves, balls and hoops to introduce co-ordination skills.
-This is a really fun, friendly and safe environment for you and your little one to explore movement together and hopefully make some memories too!'
+        text: "This course is designed to introduce movement and rhythm to your little ones, whilst using their imagination and having fun.
+We'll also be using props such as scarves, balls and hoops to introduce co-ordination skills.
+This is a really fun, friendly and safe environment for you and your little one to explore movement together and hopefully make some memories too!"
   -
     type: paragraph
     content: